Haus4/NeCo/docs/SRS.md

 Our Android application should implement the MVC pattern.

 ### 3.7 On-line User Documentation and Help System Requirements
 The whole application will be built with an intuitive design, so there shouldn’t be a need for the user to ask us or the program for help.
-However we will write our own blog, on which users can find information and ask us questions.
+However, we will write our own blog on which users can find information and ask us questions.

 ### 3.8 Purchased Components
 (n/a)